 You can explore a public version of the Canvas Online/Hybrid Template Please note that links to Discussions in the Modules area will not work for you since you are not the teacher of this course.
 Should you click one of them, feel free to use your browser back button to return to the course template.
 You may request a copy of this template for your use.

 The Quality Matters Program (QM) suggests and provides guidelines on how to develop and maintain high-quality online and hybrid courses.
-As a member of QM, MSU is committed to integrating the rubric into our online course design process.
+As a member of QM, the University is committed to integrating the rubric into our online course design process.
 Access a full version of the QM Rubric Standards 2018 edition with assigned point values.

 California State University, Chico, has developed a comprehensive Rubric for Online Instruction designed to clarify what a high-quality course looks like.